BrutPitt/virtualGizmo3D/readme.md

     // N.B. vg::enums are ONLY mnemonic: select and pass specific vg::enum to framework (that can have also different IDs)

-    // passing the screen sizes auto-set the mouse sensitivity track.viewportSize(width, height);      // call it on reshape to re-adjust mouse sensitivity }
+    // passing the screen sizes to vGizmo3D: this auto-set the mouse sensitivity track.viewportSize(width, height);      // call it ALSO on reshape to re-adjust mouse sensitivity }
 ```

-Now is necessary to control some *event* funtions:
+Now is necessary to control some mouse and key *event* funtions:

 ## SDL environment
 Get Key-Modifier state and return appropriate `vg::enum`